halledevlin/halledevlin.github.io/GIAH/giah_4-1.md

 *I provide.*

-I provide the barn, which keeps the wind off his back and holds the herdmates that are his precious friends.
+I provide the barn, which keeps the wind off his back and holds the herd mates that are his precious friends.
 I provide the hay, that fills his stomach and gives him life, and unfrozen water to slack his thirst.
 I provide a hundred other things he can't begin to understand but that make his life comfortable and worth living.

-Just like God provides everything for me, from the flesh I live in to the ground I walk on to the very universe that pulses with His aliveness around me.
-The moment I forget that He made all of this is the moment I start living in my own little dream world.
+Just like God provides everything for me, from the flesh I live in to the ground I walk on to the very universe that pulses with his aliveness around me.
+The moment I forget that he made all of this is the moment I start living in my own little dream world.

 Like me, Prince has a tendency to forget the truth of his master's provision and live in that self-sufficient little dream world too often.
 But for him, no longer.